root-tanishq/kunto/README.md

 > Want to help ping me on https://twitter.com/root_tanishq

-Kunto is a bash tool created for the purpose of installing tools fast .Kunto uses bash scripts hosted on github-pages through which the tools which are not available to REPOS can be installed using kunto if the script for the tool exists.
+Kunto is a bash tool created for the purpose of installing tools fast.
+Kunto uses bash scripts hosted on github-pages through which the tools which are not available to REPOS can be installed using kunto if the script for the tool exists.

 > Note: The tool is only tested over ubuntu ,although it will work perfectly with other debian distros